xiaohu557/TinyPlayer/README.md

 player.delegate = self
 ```

-Then you can implement the following delegate methods to gain more controls:
+Then you can choose to implement the following delegate methods to gain more controls:

 ```swfit
 func player(_ player: TinyPlayer, didChangePlaybackStateFromState oldState: TinyPlayerState, toState newState: TinyPlayerState) {